- The buttons in plastic baggies that come with clothes

-Black Friday claims it’s victims every year.
-I still have a spray mop sat in my kitchen that I haven’t figured out how to use!
+Black Friday claims its victims every year.
+I still have a spray mop sitting in my kitchen that I haven’t figured out how to use!
 If you aren’t using it, will never use it and wish you hadn’t bought it, sell it, donate it or throw it away.

-you don’t need any, they are all available online… throw away your old menus, then check out Just Eat for a whole bunch of local takeaway options.
+You don’t need any, they are all available online… throw away your old menus, then check out the online options for a whole bunch of local takeaway choices.

 Cards that have no sentimental value